-(1) Data is in accordance with IFRS except for ROE, book value per diluted common share, figures excluding significant items and number of employees.

-(2) Data includes the results of Genuity since it was acquired in April 2010, Canaccord Genuity Asia since its acquisition in January 2011 and the results for Canaccord Genuity and Canaccord Genuity Wealth Management operations in Australia since these operations were acquired in November 2011.
+Data is in accordance with IFRS except for ROE, book value per diluted common share, figures excluding significant items and number of employees.
+Data includes the results of Genuity since it was acquired in April 2010, Canaccord Genuity Asia since its acquisition in January 2011 and the results for Canaccord Genuity and Canaccord Genuity Wealth Management operations in Australia since these operations were acquired in November 2011.
 The operating results of the Australian operations have been fully consolidated and a 50% non-controlling interest has been recognized.
-Results of former Collins Stewart Hawkpoint plc (CSHP) entities since March 22, 2012 and the wealth management business of Eden Financial Ltd. since October 1, 2012 are also included.

-(3) Consists of trading costs, premises and equipment, communication and technology, interest, general and administrative, amortization of tangible and intangible assets, and development costs.

-(4) Consists of staff restructuring costs and reorganization expenses related to the acquisition of CSHP, as well as restructuring costs related to the reorganization of certain Canadian trading and other constainces.
+Results of former Collins Stewart Hawkpoint plc (CSHP) entities since March 22, 2012 and the wealth management business of Eden Financial Ltd. consists of trading costs, premises and equipment, communication and technology, interest, general and administrative, amortization of tangible and intangible assets, and development costs. consists of staff restructuring costs and reorganization expenses related to the acquisition of CSHP, as well as restructuring costs related to the reorganization of certain Canadian trading and other concertaince.